Ic-ks/restartable-flow/README.md

     }
 }
 ```
-**Currently, there is no out-of-the-box way to do a user triggered of restart the flow if fetching fails.**
+**Currently, there isn't a built-in mechanism for a user-triggered restart of the flow in both cases: in the event of fetching failures or when the user wishes to refresh the screen after a while.**

 <!--suppress HtmlDeprecatedAttribute -->
 <p align="center">